hashicorp/nomad/website/source/guides/securing-nomad.html.md

 1. Add the appropriate `tls` block to the configuration file on all nodes.
 1. Generate a gossip key and add it the Nomad server configuration.

+~> Once a quorum of servers are TLS-enabled, clients will no longer be able to communicate with the servers until their client configuration is updated and reloaded.

 At this point a rolling restart of the cluster will enable TLS everywhere.
+However, once servers are restarted clients will be unable to heartbeat.
+This means any client unable to restart with TLS enabled before their heartbeat TTTL expires will have their allocations marked as lost and rescheduled.

+While the default heartbeat settings may be sufficient for concurrently restarting a small number of nodes without any allocations being marked as `lost`, most operators should raise the `heartbeat_grace` configuration setting before restarting their servers:

+1. Set `heartbeat_grace = "1h"` or an appropriate duration on servers
 1. Restart servers, one at a time
 1. Restart clients, one or more at a time

-~> Once a quorum of servers are TLS-enabled, clients will no longer be able to communicate with the servers until their client configuration is updated and reloaded.
+1. Set `heartbeat_grace` back to its previos value (or remove to accept the default)
+1. Restart servers, one at a time

+~> In a future release Nomad will allow upgrading a cluster to use TLS without multiple server restarts.

-Jobs running in the cluster will _not_ be affected and will continue running throughout the switch.
+Jobs running in the cluster will _not_ be affected and will continue running throughout the switch as long as all clients can restart within their heartbeat TTL.

 [cfssl]: https://cfssl.org/
 [cfssl.json]: https://raw.githubusercontent.com/hashicorp/nomad/master/demo/vagrant/cfssl.json